younas458/chatbot/README.md

 # chatbot
-chatbot in html css ana javasript
+chatbot in html css and javasript